 Generally, the sale, lease, exchange or other disposition of all, or substantially all, of the property and assets of a Texas corporation requires the approval of the holders of at least two-thirds of the outstanding shares of the corporation entitled to vote.
 No such approval is required, however, if the transaction is made in the usual and regular course of the corporation's business.
-Under Texas law, the transfer of substantially all of a corporation's assets in such a manner that the corporation continues directly or indirectly to engage in one or more businesses is deemed to be in the usual and regular course of its business.
+Under Texas law, the transfer of substantially all of a corporation continues directly or indirectly to engage in one or more businesses is deemed to be in the usual and regular course of its business.